This blog ia about the relationship between Logic and Alchemy.

-The Cold allows substances to get together (commune).
-The Hot is the power of separation (not-communion).
+The Cold allows substances to get together (Commune, Love).
+The Hot is the power of separation (not-Commune, Passion).

-Wet things tend to be flexible (fluent, movement) whereas Dry things are fixed and structured (resistance, not-movement).
+Wet things tend to be Flexible (Fluent, Movement, Self, Not-Agency) whereas Dry things are fixed and structured (Agency, Resistance, not-Movement).

 When the qualities are changed, the elements themselves are changed.
 Adding Water to Fire substituting wet for dry; hot and dry becomes hot and wet: steam, or Air.As you can see in de picture below Hot & Cold and Wet and Dry are Binary Opposites (“lines”) that are voided by the central cross, the point of the Empty Set, The Void (A and not-A -> Empty).

 Hot & Dry = Fire, Hot & Wet = Air, Cold & Wet = Water and Cold & Dry = Earth.